Othering

 As a child my family moved from Kent to rural Yorkshire where we were viewed, in Dales dialect, as 'offcumdens' - literally comers from off (foreigners in other words) - and, worse, southerners.
 Luckily, this prejudice took the form only of gentle teasing, mostly based on our accent, which was seen as 'posh'.
 This suggests that regional origins within a country, plus class, are factors also to be taken into account.
 As George Bernard Shaw noted, "it is impossible for an Englishman to open his mouth without making some other Englishman hate or despise him."
 How much more difficult, then, to 'pass' in society when one's physical appearance immediately signals 'foreigner' - before even opening one's mouth.

-Inevitably in these febrile times, rightwing politicians and commentators have spotted a rolling bandwagon and piled on board it as a platform for promoting their vile narrative of white disadvantage in the face of 'woke' policies.
-Even the US Vice-President, JD Vance, has felt entitled to chip in - an uninvited and unwelcome intervention which British Prime Minister, Sir Keir Starmer, has quite rightly called out.
-The debate now raging around this issue has, however, thrown up some interesting questions about the nature of Englishness vis-a-vis Britishness which are perhaps worth exploring.
-When the public celebration of Englishness, such as displays of St George's cross, so often, and so easily, tip over into jingoism and racism, it is perhaps unsurprising that the subject is contentious.
+Inevitably in these febrile times, rightwing politicians and commentators have spotted a wedge issue.
+They have clambered aboard this rolling bandwagon in order to use it as a platform to amplify their vile narrative of white disadvantage in the face of the latest supposedly 'woke' directive.
+Even the US Vice-President, JD Vance, has felt entitled to pile in - an uninvited and unwelcome intervention which British Prime Minister, Sir Keir Starmer, and his deputy, David Lammy, have quite rightly called out.
+The debate now raging around this issue has, however, thrown up some salient questions about the nature of Englishness vis-a-vis Britishness which are perhaps worth exploring.

-Former Conservative home secretary, Suella Braverman, described herself as 'British Asian' but not English.
-Braverman, born in England of Indian heritage, questioned how many generations it might take to become English, suggesting that it could be as many as five or six.
+When the public celebration of Englishness, such as displays of St George's flags, so often, and so easily, tips over into a nasty jingoism and racism, it is perhaps unsurprising that the subject is contentious.
+Former Conservative home secretary, Suella Braverman, recently described herself as 'British Asian' but questioned whether she could be English.
+Braverman, born in England of Indian heritage, pondered how many generations it might take to become English, suggesting that it could be as many as five or six.
 Despite her typically reductive response, I think what she was querying was how long it might take to be perceived and accepted as English.
-Surely that would depend on whether one's racial origins were visibly obvious after one hundred and fifty years?
-I suspect interracial marriage and Anglicisation of names might lead to foreign roots becoming undetectable over time.
+Surely that would depend on whether one's racial origins were visibly apparent after one hundred and fifty years?

-And that's clearly the nub of the matter in a seafaring nation like the British Isles.
-Where roots and origins have been so mixed and intermingled for so long - from Celts, Romans, Angles, Saxons, Jutes, Norman French, French Huguenot, African and African-Caribbean, Chinese and Asian - who's to say who's 'pure' English; or who, in fact, the 'English' actually are, ethnically or ethnographically?
-More to the point, is it even worthwhile debating the issue at all?
-The only way the matter could be resolved beyond peradventure would be for every Briton to be DNA profiled at birth and that, while undoubtedly an interesting scientific exercise, would be a very slippery slope indeed.
-Nevertheless, I'd challenge anyone purporting to be of 'pure English stock' to take a DNA test to prove it.
+I suspect interracial marriage and Anglicisation of surnames might lead to foreign roots becoming undetectable over time but that begs the question, why should it matter anyway?
+And that's clearly the nub of the issue in a seafaring nation like the British Isles where roots and origins have been mixed and intermingled for so long after centuries of inward migration.
+From Celtic/Brythonic peoples, Romans, Angles, Saxons, Jutes, Frisians, Danes, Norman French, French Huguenot, Africans and African-Caribbeans, Chinese, Russian Ashkenazi Jews and South Asians, we've become a 'mongrel' race, and all the stronger for it.
+In such a 'blended' nation who's to say now who's 'pure' English? (appearances can be deceptive); or who, indeed, the 'English' even are, ethnically, ethnographically or culturally?
+Maybe it's more a state of mind?
+Is it even worth debating the issue at all?
+The only way these questions could possibly be answered beyond peradventure would be for every Briton to be DNA profiled at birth which, while undoubtedly an interesting scientific exercise, would set a potentially dangerous precedent.
+Nevertheless, I'd challenge anyone purporting to be of 'pure English stock' to undertake a DNA test to prove the assertion.

 Go on, I dare you!